University of Notre Dame Australia: Blackfriars (Broadway)

 The site is located between the University of Sydney and University of Technology Sydney within a university precinct known as the Tech Central.
 It is also part of the Camperdown-Ultimo Collaboration Area, a health and education precinct.
-In 2024, it acquired a neighbouring Blackfriars campus from UTS.
+In 2024, it acquired a neighbouring campus from UTS.

 Darlinghurst

-The Darlinghurst site was opened in 2008 and is home to the Schools of Medicine and Nursing in Sydney.
+The Darlinghurst site was opened in 2008 and is home to the School of Medicine in Sydney.
 It is located on the sites of the Sacred Heart Catholic Church and Sacred Heart Hospice in Darlinghurst.
 It is adjacent to St Vincent's Hospital and the Sacred Heart Health Service, with which it forms key components of the wider St Vincent's Integrated Healthcare Campus.
-It is served by the Benedict XVI Medical Library, (Note: This is a different library from St Benedict's Library, which is located on the Broadway site.) which is named after Pope Benedict XVI who blessed the site following its opening.
+It is served by the Benedict XVI Medical Library, (Note: This is a different library from St Benedict's Library, which is located on the Blackfriars site.) which is named after Pope Benedict XVI who blessed the site following its opening.